CIAO-4.18 Docker Image

 Window users – if you have an Xserver running you can try the same command as macos.
 Otherwise you can simply run

-$docker run --rm -i -t -p 8888:8888 ciao:4.17
+$docker run --rm -i -t -p 8888:8888 ciao:4.18

 Go to work

+You now have CIAO running in a container.
 Note that there is no CALDB installed so you would need to install it separately or use the download_obsid_caldb script.

 For example: